APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 come to a consensus on Zionism

-The flyer had good intentions in saying, that "law enforcement is on hand to protect and keep safe" students and demonstrators.
-However as the Daily Bruin states, "The university has not previously called the encampment unlawful or unauthorized."[^166] Really, the messaging was too passive, cryptic, and the email came too late to effectively communicate cases of misconduct and the urgency of the matter.
-It is likely that the UCLA administration did not themselves realize the urgency, despite mounting tension between protesting sides since day one (see *Timeline* in *Supplementary Information*).
-Regardless, the efforts to clear the encampment administratively was weak, unclear, and likely left protesters confused.
-As for counterprotesters, listing off a bunch of codes was unlikely to help them understand the consequences of their actions either.
-Although judging from their behavior it likely wouldn't have mattered either way.

 Some Jewish organizations on campus, such as Hillel at UCLA, have published statements condemning the harassment of students with opposing views on the war.
-Kian Kohanteb, a third-year political science student who is a member of the leadership of several Jewish organizations on campus, said multiple organizations have published guidelines ahead of rallies supporting Israel that advise all protestors to avoid Islamophobia.----where is the university on this? safety -----------------------------------------------------------
+Kian Kohanteb, a third-year political science student who is a member of the leadership of several Jewish organizations on campus, said multiple organizations have published guidelines ahead of rallies supporting Israel that advise all protestors to avoid Islamophobia.----where is the university on this?

 However, there have been allegations of Islamophobia during and after a rally held Nov.
 7 in support of Israel.
 In a post on Instagram, the Undergraduate Students Association Council’s Cultural Affairs Commission claimed that Zionist protesters harassed, threatened and assaulted students who were showing support for Palestine on the same day as the rally.